-Your assigned CEC Project Manager collaborates with you, the Office of the Provost, designers, contractors, the City of Cambridge, and the necessary MIT departments to ensure successful completion of your project.
+Your assigned Campus Construction project manager collaborates with you, the Office of the Provost, designers, contractors, the City of Cambridge, and the necessary MIT departments to ensure successful completion of your project.

 Here are the responsibilities of the primary team members:

 - Outlines needs and provides goals for the space change project

 - Obtains official approval from both the Department Head and the Dean/Unit Head

 - Provides scheduling requirements and assists with equipment selection.
 See related lab relocation and equipment purchase roles and responsibilities for additional information.